How to use AppleTV with Windows

 [Updated for version 3.0]

-Although the AppleTV is predominantly built for the Mac environment it will work just as well in your Microsoft Windows environment.
+Although the AppleTV was built for the Mac environment it will work just as well in your Microsoft Windows network.

-Here are the requirements and caveats to using your AppleTV in a Windows environment.
+Here are the requirements and caveats to using your AppleTV in a Windows network.

 Also read: How to add your DVD’s to AppleTV